top of page

 Deborah O'Connor PhD RD

-Dr. O’Connor is the Chair of the Department of Nutritional Sciences at the University of Toronto and a Senior Associate Scientist at the SickKids Research Institute.
-Dr. O’Connor is a recognized authority in neonatal nutrition and is frequently asked for her expert opinion in preparing national and international maternal and neonatal nutrition guidelines.
-Dr. O'Connor is also interested in understanding the factors that affect the folate and one-carbon (e.g. vitamin B12) nutrient status of women, infants, and young children.
+Dr. O’Connor is the Earle W. McHenry Professor and Chair of the Department of Nutritional Sciences at the University of Toronto and holds scientific appointments in the Research Institute at The Hospital for Sick Children and in the Department of Pediatrics at Mount Sinai Hospital.
+She is also a Canada Research Chair in Human Milk and Infant Nutrition.
+Dr. O’Connor is a recognized authority in maternal and neonatal nutrition with a current research focus on evaluation of strategies to support human milk feeding in vulnerable populations including the use of donor human milk when maternal milk is unavailable.
+Dr. O'Connor is also interested in understanding the factors that affect the folate and one-carbon (e.g., vitamin B12) nutrient status of women and their infants.
 In particular, her work investigates the role folic acid fortification, vitamin and mineral supplementation and colonic bacterial folate biosynthesis play on the folate status of women of reproductive age.
-Folate and other one-carbon nutrients are critically involved in the prevention of birth defects and emerging evidence suggests these nutrients also play important roles in epigenetic programming of adult disease.
+Dr. O’Connor frequently serves on national and international expert committees to develop maternal and neonatal nutrition guidelines.

 Sharon Unger MD